Frequently Asked Questions (FAQ's)

-Yes, we run a daily collection and return service which is FREE and covers hotels and appartments in Playa del Ingles, Maspalomas, Meloneras, Sonnenland, San Agustin, Puerto Rico and Arguineguine and Bahia Feliz.
+Yes, we run a daily collection and return service which is FREE and covers hotels and apartments in Playa del Ingles, Maspalomas, Meloneras, Sonnenland, San Agustin, Puerto Rico and Arguineguine and Bahia Feliz.
 Other local towns also have free collection - Arinaga, Vechindario, Aguimes, Pozo Izquierdo, El Doctoral, Juan Grande, Ingenio, Carizal.
-We can sometimes collect from Puerto Mogan and but may charge a small suplement.
+We can sometimes collect from Puerto Mogan and but may charge a small supplement.
 For collections from the North (Las Palmas, Telde) please contact us in the first instance.

 Q.Is the El Cabrón Marine Reserve a good place for underwater photography?

 Yes, it is in fact an excellent place, with several professional photographers regularly using this area for photo shoots.
 The waters are clear, the area teems with life, and the light and current can be ideal for underwater photography.

 Q.Can I take a single-use camera or a Go-Pro or other action camera underwater with me.